clonemvp/snips-platform-documentation/node/README.md

-# Handler examples for your Snips assistant
+# Handler code examples for your Snips assistant

 When you have built an assistant on <https://snips.ai> by following [the tutorial](https://github.com/snipsco/snips-platform-documentation/wiki), you can write your own handler to act on the behalf of the user.